 - 10 Day Notice to Comply or Vacate – If the tenant failed to maintain the premises in a clean and sanitary manner, violated rules with too many occupants at the premises or any other violations of the lease or rules/regulations.

-- 45 Day Notice to Vacate – If the tenant or the landlord is ending a monthly lease.
-This letter may also be used for tenants with no written lease that pays rent monthly or for tenants with an expired lease.
+- 45 Day Notice to Vacate – If the tenant or the landlord is ending a month-to-month lease.
+This letter may also be used for tenants with no written lease that pay rent monthly or for tenants with an expired lease.

 How to Write an Hawaii Immediate Notice to Vacate